robotnyc/vacation-mode-action/README.md

 # Vacation Mode JavaScript Action

-This GitHub Action helps maintainers of open source projects go on vacation and take mental health breaks by limiting community inter s within a repository.
+This GitHub Action helps maintainers of open source projects go on vacation and take mental health breaks by limiting community interactions within a repository.
 During this time, commenting, opening issues, or creating pull requests will be limited to a defined group.

 This GitHub Action avoids the 24 hour limit of the GitHub repository [interactions limit](https://docs.github.com/en/github/building-a-strong-community/limiting-interactions-in-your-repository) feature.
 This makes it easier for the project maintainers and more transperant for the community.